 Still shopping?
 Check out the rest of our appliances buyer's guides.

 - Thinking a little bigger?
-Here’s our list of the best refrigerators and fridge freezers
+Here’s our list of the best fridge freezers

 - You might struggle to fit a magnum in a mini-fridge, so take a look at our best wine fridges for bottles that are always chilled to perfection